alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

     resources/databases to search for papers: the most general ones are, perhaps, (Elsevier's) [Scopus](https://en.wikipedia.org/wiki/Scopus) and (Clarivate's) [Web of Science](https://en.wikipedia.org/wiki/Web%5Fof%5FScience).
 Also, there is [MathSciNet](https://en.wikipedia.org/wiki/MathSciNet), [EngineeringVillage](https://www.engineeringvillage.com/), etc. Of course, there is [more](https://en.wikipedia.org/wiki/List%5Fof%5Facademic%5Fdatabases%5Fand%5Fsearch%5Fengines) -- these are just random examples.
-For me, this is something that would allow more complicated searches than Google Scholar can handle (at least at the moment of writing these notes).
-I never used these for long periods of time directly -- it seemed like the simple option was good enough (but I'd love to learn your experience, if it is different!).
+I use these for more complicated searches, sometimes.
 -   (surprise!)
 The University Library.
 For example, Clemson Libraries has subscriptions to many databases, and allows to (1) search across these, and (2) retrieve paywalled papers.
 So, I found this ["everything" library search](https://libraries.clemson.edu/) pretty useful.
-Note that there are some other databases (check out the "Library databases" button) that might be useful.
-It seems pointless to provide lists (ask your librarian!), but to give a random sample from more than **500** (!) databases:
+I think our CU library has access to more than **500** databases; to give a random sample:
     -   [SAGE Research Methods](https://methods.sagepub.com/)
-    -   [CREDO reference](https://credoreference.com) (search across encyclopedias, dictionaries, etc.)
+    -   [CREDO reference](https://credoreference.com) (search in encyclopedias, dictionaries, etc.)
     -   [ProQuest Disserations and Theses Global](https://about.proquest.com/libraries/academic/dissertations-theses/pqdtglobal.html)
--   as a separate note: if you are at CU: note that Clemson Libraries provide trainings on what is out there and how to use it: e.g., see _"Introducing Library Research Strategies and Navigating the Clemson Libraries"_ from [Grad360](https://grad360.sites.clemson.edu/index.php) -- seems to be scheduled for <span class="timestamp-wrapper"><span class="timestamp">[2021-01-29 Fri]</span></span>.
+-   as a separate note: if you are a CU student, note that Clemson Libraries provide trainings on what is out there and how to use it: e.g., see _"Introducing Library Research Strategies and Navigating the Clemson Libraries"_ from [Grad360](https://grad360.sites.clemson.edu/index.php) -- seems to be scheduled for <span class="timestamp-wrapper"><span class="timestamp">[2021-01-29 Fri]</span></span>.

 Now, that was _proactive_ search.
 There are also more or less obvious methods to receive papers, well, automatically.
 Apart from the obvious Twitter (or